Blinds for French Doors

 - Like other doors in a house, sliding doors are usually high traffic areas, be sure to choose a durable window treatment that can handle the daily use.

 - If you prefer something other than vertical blinds for your sliding doors, you still have quite a few options.
-In terms of soft fabric window treatments that can cover wider windows, we recommend roller shades, roman shades and draperies.
+In terms of soft fabric window treatments that can cover wider windows, we recommend roller shades, roman shades and curtains and draperies.

 - Each of these types of window treatments will give you a number of fabric and style choices that can completely cover your sliding glass doors.